 Remove the dough and let rest at room temperature for about 30 minutes.
 On a lightly floured board, roll the dough out into a 12 x 6 in rectangle, trimming the dough if needed to get a rectangle.
 Brush dough with egg wash then place blueberries in a single layer.
 Roll the dough, starting with the shortest side into a tight tube.
 Place the dough into a 9 x 5" loaf pan that has been lined with parchment paper., cover lightly with a kitchen towel and let the dough rise until doubled, about 1 hour.

-While the dough is rising, pre-heat oven to 350°F.
+While the dough is rising, pre-heat oven to 325°F.

 Brush the top of the brioche with the remaining egg wash and sprinkle with turbinado sugar.
-Bake the brioche for about 45 minutes or until golden brown.
-Let the brioche cool for about 15 to 20 minutes before serving.
+Bake the brioche for about 45 - 55 minutes or until golden brown.
+(Tenting the top of the brioche with foil if the top gets too dark) Let the brioche cool for about 15 to 20 minutes before serving.

 Makes 1 loaf of brioche.